-Vision problems are common, including difficulty seeing objects close up or far away—or both.
+Vision problems are common.
 It used to be that glasses or contact lenses were the only option.
-Today, eye surgery has the potential to permanently correct vision without the use of these visual aids.
+Today, eye surgery has the potential to correct vision without these visual aids.

 When you look at an object, the light the object reflects is bent or refracted through the cornea—the clear layer that forms the front window of the eye—and then through the lens, to land on the retina.
 The nerve endings in the retina send signals through the optic nerve to the brain, where the image is recognized.

-The most common eye problems result from refractive errors caused by imprecisely focused light waves.
+The most common eye problems result from refractive errors caused by poorly focused light waves.
 This can be due to a misshaped eyeball, cornea, or lens.
-The four basic types or errors are:
+The 4 basic types of errors are:

 PRK reduces refractive error by sculpting the surface of the cornea using a laser.
-It is recommended for people with:
+It may be used in people with:

 It will take a couple of days for the epithelium to regrow over the cornea.
 For the first few weeks, your vision may fluctuate between clear and blurry.
-Functional vision returns in six weeks, and vision stabilizes over the next six months.
+Functional vision returns in 6 weeks, and vision stabilizes over the next 6 months.

 LASIK uses the same laser as PRK, but adds an additional step that allows the treatment of more significant refractive errors with less postoperative pain and faster visual recovery.
 For this reason, it has become the most widely performed of the refractive surgeries.
-It is recommended for people with:
+It may be used in people with:

 Removing the tissue on the inside of the cornea changes its shape, which reduces the refractive error.